smanzing/UdacityTennis/Report.md

 ## 4 Future Work

-There are several ways to improve the current implementation, which are listed below:
+There are several ways to improve the current implementation, which are discussed below.

 ### Hyperparameter tuning